What would I write in a Journal?

 - At times I will translate the scripture passage into my own words for my own understanding

-- A word, phrase or verse that is making an impression on me.
+- I record a word, phrase or verse that is making an impression on me.
 Or any other detail I think is important to record.
 Taking note of scripture verses that keep coming up is part of the conversation process.

 - Praise and worship songs that are reverberating in my heart